top of page

 ARTIST STATEMENT

 I'm a first-generation Chinese American who grew up in a family tailoring business.
-Like many family-run businesses, I started helping out at a young age where I picked up skills in mending and tailoring.
-Over the years I have incorporated my skill into my art form.
+Like many family-run businesses, I started helping out at a young age where I picked up the skills in mending and tailoring.
+Over the years my tailoring skill has transferred into my art.

-In my current work, I have been incorporating plarn (yarn made from plastic) to construct large-scale sculptures that protrude from the wall.
-Each piece is completed through labor-intensive repetition of sewing, knitting, crocheting, weaving, braiding, Chinese knotting, and other techniques to sculpt.
-My process is rooted deeply in experimenting and researching the heritage of different techniques.
-For generations, humankind has passed down the legacy of the art of sewing and improved technique, execution, and creativity.
+In my current work, I have been incorporating plarn (plastic made into yarn) to construct large-scale sculptures that protrude from the wall.
+Each piece is completed through labor-intensive repetition of sewing, knitting, crocheting, weaving, braiding, and Chinese knotting techniques to sculpt.
+Mastering techniques, researching, and experimenting are part of my process to fully showcase the essence of generations striving for improvements in technique, execution, and creativity.

-Humans have come a long way from the age of using animal skin to operating mass production.
-My works honor and pay homage to the human touch and the achievements that are overlooked through connecting the relationship between commercial and handmade.
+My work process is time-consuming and tedious with delicate works for the nimble fingers.
+However, it's my way of paying homage to the idea of human touch and honoring achievements that are overlooked.
 Manufactured goods take a lot of hand work and manpower.
 A lot of commercial products still require hand finishing or someone to operate a machine.
 Machines don't negate people.
-Every hand played a role in putting blood, sweat, and tears into the production.
+Every hand played a role in the production.
+Through combining modern plastic materials with my handcrafts, I want to reconnect the relationship between automation and handwork.

 bottom of page